How to develop Japanese talking skills?

 As far as the accent and pronunciation part of speaking practice, I would assume someone could get a lot use from looking at the methods used in making someone better at speaking a language they already know.
 Voice coaches, dialect coaches and speach therapists etc will have already had to come up with means of practicing changing the way one speaks.

 I know for example I’ve heard of the use of “Anchor phrases” in the context of movie accents, which is essentially a phrase someone memorises and uses as reminder to help them get back into the accent they’re acting in.
 Another one that comes to mind is the use of tongue twisters in training for voice acting and annoucing jobs.
-A phrase like 東京特許許可局 represents a concentrated version of particularly difficulties a given language presents and so is likely a more focused way of practicing.
+A phrase like 東京特許許可局 represents a concentrated version of the particular difficulties a given language presents and so is likely a more focused way of practicing.

 2 Likes